Street Furniture Permits and Pavement Licences

 • land owner permission - confirmation whether or not permission is required from the land owner.

-• email to licensing@iow.gov.uk.
-Payment can be taken over the phone via debit/credit card
+• email: licensing@iow.gov.uk Payment can be taken over the phone via debit/credit card

-• post to: The Licensing Department, County Hall, High Street, Newport, Isle of Wight, PO30 1UD.
+• post: Licensing Department, County Hall, High Street, Newport, Isle of Wight, PO30 1UD.
 Include a cheque for payment.

 Street Furniture Permits

-Permits are issued under the Highways Act 1980 and relate to businesses and furniture types that are not included within the Pavement Licence Guidance.
-Each permit has standard terms and conditions.
-These conditions must be adhered to.
-Permits are monitored throughout the year to ensure compliance.
+Street Furniture Permits are issued under the Highways Act 1980 for furniture types not covered by Pavement Licence guidance.
+Each permit includes standard terms and conditions that must be followed.
+Permits are monitored throughout the year.

 A Street Furniture Permit is not required for: